Cookies on this website

 BSc (Pharm), MPH, PhD

 As a pharmacoepidemiologist, I apply methods to investigate the drug utilisation and comparative effectiveness and safety of medications using routinely collected healthcare data.
-I am currently involved in a study to assess the comparability of osteoporosis treatment groups via negative control outcomes analysis.
 I hope to support reliable evidence generation that translates into better patient care.
+In my work I contribute my expertise to multinational networks and consortiums such as OHDSI, EU-PEARL, OPTIMA, and DARWIN-EU.

 I completed my PhD at the National University of Singapore (NUS).
 My thesis explored the detection of drug-induced liver injury in electronic medical records.
 I obtained my Master of Public Health (MPH) from the University of Sydney and graduated from NUS with a BSc (Pharmacy) as an ASEAN scholar.